William Edward Soothill

-William Edward Soothill, FRGS (1861 – 1935) was a Methodist missionary to China who later became Professor of Chinese at University College, Oxford, and a leading British sinologist.
+William Edward Soothill, FRGS (1861 – 1935) was a Methodist missionary to China who later became Professor of Chinese at the University of Oxford, and a leading British sinologist.

 Life

 Born in Halifax, Yorkshire in January 1861, Soothill matriculated at London University.
 He entered the ministry of the United Methodist Free Church arriving in China in 1882 and spent 29 years as a missionary in Wenzhou, China.
 Another leading missionary there until 1909 was Grace Stott who led the China Inland Mission there.

 Soothill founded a hospital, a training college, schools and 200 preaching stations.
-In 1911 Soothill became President of the Imperial University at Shansi.
-Upon his return to England in 1920 he was appointed the Shaw Professor of Chinese at Oxford University, becoming a Fellow of University College, Oxford.
+In 1911 Soothill became President of the Imperial University at Shanxi.
+Upon his return to England in 1920 he was appointed Professor of Chinese at Oxford University.